Famous Iowa Trees (2020)

 We needed a place to cool off and found it at Menlo’s Restaurant.
 The interior seemed stuck in the mid-1980s with its stale beige walls and white rectangle tables and hard curved, wooden booths.
 They offered a limited menu of burgers, tenderloins, salads, and pie.
 Two friendly waitresses (who appeared to be mother and daughter) were running around doing their best to serve the influx of people they normally wouldn’t see.
 The burgers were huge (and very good so my husband and son tell me).
 The tenderloin was gigantic and thick with a generous crust of breading (bread not cracker crumbs).
 I cut a 1/3 of it off and let my husband have it.

 Leaving the restaurant the humidity felt like a slap to the face.
 We promised my son he could try out the bouncy houses in the park and pet some of the miniature horses and rabbits.
 The time spent in the park was far shorter than the train ride.
-The bouncy houses were too hot sitting in the sun and the animals wanted to be in the shade more than the humans wanting to pet them.
+The bouncy houses were too hot sitting in the sun and the animals wanted to be in the shade more than the humans wanted to pet them.
 So it wasn’t long before we bid Menlo a very happy 150th birthday and headed back north once again.

 Pabst Mansion (2019)